The red band trailer for F. Gary Gray’s biography of rap group N.W.A., Straight Outta Compton (2015) has landed.

 Teaser Trailer >

 All that’s left for me to do is get in the mood for another apocalyptic tale.
 Somehow I think Tom Hardy, Charlize Theron and Nicholas Hoult will manage to convince me.
 After all, what’s more intriguing than portrayals of ‘mad’ by talented Actors?
-Yes.
+Yes, that’s right.
 Nothing.

 You have to go into Locke (2013) with the mindset of someone who knows that this will be a different kind of film.
 The kind with self imposed parameters for the purpose of exploration of what is creatively possible.